karunakarrao/DevOps/Kubernetes/K8S-Notes.md

     $ curl http://localhost:31358 --> to access the URL use Node ip address and the NodePort
 ```

-**Note:** remember the application listen port, should be same as --port other wise we can't access the application.
+**Note:** remember the application listen port is defined with --port argument, should be same as --port other wise we can't access the application.

 --------------------------------------
 ```